Home / publications / commentaries /

 How many students are switching to work visas?

-For the 2020 and 2021 cohorts, the share of people switching to work visas by the end of the first year after arrival rose sharply.
-Fifteen per cent (or 52,500) of the 2021 cohort had moved to a work visa in this timeframe (Figure 1).
+From 2020, the share of people switching to work visas by the end of the first year after arrival rose sharply.
+Nineteen per cent (or 101,000) of the 2022 cohort had moved to a work visa in this timeframe (Figure 1).
 The previous peak was for the 2010 cohort, 4% of whom were on a work visa by the end of the first year after arrival (10,000).

 It should be no surprise that the share moving to work visas has gone up, since the Graduate Route is designed to allow exactly this.
 It’s currently unclear what types of jobs people on the Graduate Route are doing as the government has traditionally not collected statistics on most visa holders’ economic activities.
 It is also too early to say how many will stay beyond the end of their graduate visa and get a visa that allows them to remain long-term or permanently in the UK.